Alvor beaches Travel Guide

 Praia do Alvor boasts kilometres of golden sand, where you will find a private spot to unfurl your towel even at the height of the summer.
 Heading east past the Torralta holiday complex, Praia dos Tres Iramos is spectacularly backed by golden cliffs.

 Beyond the beach:

 East of Alvor, Aqualand Algarve in Alcantarilha (www.aqualand.pt) is one of the region's premier water parks.
 Myriad swimming pools help keep you cool, while the terrifying drops of the Kamikaze and Banzai Boggan water rides offer a thrilling day out.
 You can also go horse riding, play golf, go motorbike scrambling or play paintball near the resort.

-Alvor is excellent for families with kilometres of sandy beach at the heart of the resort.
+Alvor is excellent for families with kilometres of sandy beach.
 Youngsters can build sandcastles, ride pedalos and splash in the sea, while older children can join in the thrill of a banana boat or donut ride, as well as trying their hand at watersports that range from canoeing to sailing.

 The inland village of Silves is one of the Algarve's best-kept secrets.
 Getting here is all part of the fun with a boat trip from Portimao along the River Arade.
 After taking in the view from the ramparts of the Moorish castle (the biggest in the Algarve), meander through the Almedina's tight warren of medieval streets as they tumble down towards the river.
 No visit to Silves is complete without dining on fiery piri piri chicken by the river.